tillmannfalck/bagbunker/README.rst

 Build docker image
 ==================

 In case you want to build the docker image yourself, see the instructions in `base.yml <docker/compose/base.yml>`_.
+If you need a proxy to access the internet see https://github.com/bosch-ros-pkg/bagbunker/blob/master/Dockerfile#L35.

 Python version